jasshone/jasshone.github.io/_posts/2024-08-04-Diffusion-Policy-Robotics.md

 ### Reinforcement Learning as Guided Sampling

 - To solve RL problems with Diffuser, reward has to be incorporated somehow.
-- The idea is to train a separate network for reward whose gradients is used as conditioning for the gradient
+- The idea of this method of adding reward is to train a separate network for reward whose gradients is used as conditioning for the gradient
 - This means adding the sum of the gradients to the predicted noise.

 ### Goal-Conditioned RL as Inpainting

 - In image diffusion, inpainting is when the model learns to fill in missing parts of the image.
 - The claim is that this can be transitioned into goal-conditioned RL because the goal is to predict a trajectory given state and action constraints, and future state and action constraints may be unobserved (like unobserved pixels in an image) and must be filled in by the diffusion model.
+- The idea of this method is to condition on future state and action constraints

 ## Properties of Diffusion Planners